3 Common Misconceptions About What Makes a Dog Aggressive

 While I don’t doubt that these stories are true, the media seems to have a way of twisting around facts and creating misconceptions about why attacks like these occur.
 Even worse, these types of stories often stigmatized various dog breeds, dog sizes, gender, etc., with an unfair reputation.

-As a dog trainer, I’ve worked with thousands of different types of dogs, and I know that there are a lot more factors associated with dog aggression than the usual ones that keep coming up…
+As a dog trainer, I’ve worked with thousands of different types of dogs (check out how I’ve trained over 37,000 dogs here!), and I know that there are a lot more factors associated with dog aggression than the usual ones that keep coming up…

-So, today I wanted to talk about four of the biggest misconceptions about what makes a dog aggressive.
+So, today I wanted to talk about three of the biggest misconceptions about what makes a dog aggressive.
 Do you believe any of the following myths?

 Keep reading to find out…